Where we work

 Wildebeest Kuil

 Wildebeest Kuil is a rock art site located about 16 km from Kimberley on an andesitic koppie (hill).
 The site has long attracted the attention of rock art researchers and enthusiasts, with the earliest known copies made by George William Stow in the 1870s.
-Some of the engravings recorded by Stow were removed towards the end of the 19th century and exhibited at the Colonial and Indian Exhibition in London in 1886, and at least two are now in the British Museum.
-When G. and D. Fock documented the Wildebeest Kuil in 1968, they recorded 178 engravings.
+Some of Stow's engravings were removed in the late 19th century and exhibited at the 1886 Colonial and Indian Exhibition in London, and at least two are now in the British Museum.
+When G. and D. Fock documented the Gnu Kuil in 1968, they recorded 178 engravings.
 Since then, in-depth studies have revealed a much larger number of engravings and man-made markings.

 More recently, the site was occupied by the Khoe-San leader Kousop and his family.
 Kousop is famous for leading the resistance to colonial expansion in the area and was killed in 1858.
 A hotel was also built on the site and operated between the 1870s and the early 20th century.